cloud-66-internal/help.cloud66.com/_skycap/the-basics/concepts-and-terminology.md

 This is not limited to HTTP or web traffic.
 The same concepts apply if a container serves non-HTTP traffic (like web sockets, DB containers or custom TCP / UDP traffic).

-***Note***
+<div class="notice"><p>
 In this context, **outside world** is used for any client of your service that's not inside the container.
-This includes any of your other services running on other environments.
+This includes any of your other services running on other environments.</p></div>

-## Container Deployment pipeline (CDP)
+## Container Deployment Pipeline (CDP)

-Modern software development - particularly for SaaS and web applications - requires more flexibility and agility than more traditional models.
+Modern software development --- particularly for SaaS and web applications --- requires more flexibility and agility than more traditional models.
 Software needs to change more frequently to accommodate changes in everything from underlying technologies to customer expectations.
 New features or fixes need to be shipped quickly.
 You can no longer set aside an entire day to handle a deployment.

 In order to accommodate these requirements, many teams have adopted a continuous integration & continuous deployment strategy (CI/CD).
 This strategy automates most of the steps required by the testing and deployment process (such as unit testing and configuration updates), and involves humans only where absolutely necessary.

-**Skycap** is an end-to-end **container deployment pipeline** (CDP) that seamlessly automates the deployment of software (including microservices) as **containerized** applications to **clustered** environments managed by Kubernetes.
+**Skycap** is an end-to-end **Container Deployment Pipeline** (CDP) that seamlessly automates the deployment of software (including microservices) as **containerized** applications to **clustered** environments managed by Kubernetes.